QSI-BAQS/icm/README.md

 ### Pre-commit
 Pre-commit checks your code whenever you make a commit to make sure you are following style rules.
 This makes sure all our commits are clean and functional.

+## Acknowledgments

+This code is based on the icm code from [fondq](https://github.com/alexandrupaler/fondq/tree/master/icm) by [Alexandru Paler](https://github.com/alexandrupaler).